SAREC-Lab/saFUZZ_ICSE26/README.md

 ## Pipeline Applied to the SuT

 This section gives an overview of the full reduction pipeline—from raw fuzz scenarios to fault trees—as applied to our System under Test (SuT).
-For the flowchart and a step‑by‑step walk‑through, see [Pipeline Reduction: From Scenarios to Fault Trees](RQ2.md#pipeline-reduction).
+For the flowchart and a step‑by‑step walk‑through, see See the full flowchart and walkthrough in [Pipeline Flowchart](RQ2.md#pipeline-reduction-from-scenarios-to-fault-trees).

 > **Code Samples Notice:**
 > We have included some code samples to demonstrate parts of our automated pipeline.
 You can browse them in the [CodeSamples directory](./CodeSamples/).
 We have left other major files tied to our onboard pilot (to preserve anonymity), and the code base is not directly executable since we use a custom Docker interface and other functions to interface with our SuT (more details to come if accepted).